 The BP oil spill is still an open sore in the public imagination.
 The more BP insists that the Gulf has recovered from the spill, the more we imagine a spreading poison of chemicals killing off life in the oceans.
 Because of this we approach Deepwater Horizon with trepidation.
 The legacy of major events can be irreparably distorted when ‘immortalized’ in movies, which is the main problem with a picture like JFK: it’s good to get people riled up about some subjects, but not if a lot of fuzzy facts are going to go down as history.
 Deepwater had a shaky four-year journey to the screen.
 It may have started out with a more pointed political edge — the excellent director J.C.
 Chandor (A Most Violent Year) was replaced by the competent Peter Berg.

 One can decide from Deepwater Horizon that Corporations are Evil, but that’s only if one is predisposed in that direction.
-The movie almost acts as if those concerns are none of our business, and that we should be just concern ourselves with giving out commendations to the heroes that minimized the loss of life in the disaster.
+The movie almost acts as if that issue is none of our business and that we should be just concern ourselves with giving out commendations to the heroes that minimized the loss of life in the disaster.
 It all depends on what the goals should be.
 Oil wells and pipelines spill small and spill big, and the big spills are helping to kill the planet.
-There’s no consensus – govt. regulation has been demonized just as much Corporate culture in general, and the future outlook for the environment is very, very negative.
+There’s no consensus: govt. regulation has been demonized just as much as Corporate culture in general, and the future outlook for the environment is very, very negative.
 But don’t worry.
 Those problems are too big for us.
 Just be happy that Mike Williams will be able to give his daughter her fossil dinosaur tooth.

 At least Deepwater Horizon doesn’t apologize for BP.
 It makes a good comparison with the 1953 James Stewart / Anthony Mann action thriller about offshore oil drilling, Thunder Bay.
 Honest, patriotic oil man Stewart’s efforts to drill a well thirty miles out in the Gulf are hampered by a lot of whining, violence-prone shrimp fishermen that claim the well will kill off their livelihood.
 Stewart and his crew have to fight to get their way.
 Stewart’s defense is that the underwater rigs will provide good places for the sea life to nest and grow – they like oil!
 In all fairness, even though the movie is bald propaganda for the oil industry, the early decades of shallow drilling did indeed not seem to badly affect the Gulf fishermen.

-Lionsgate provides a fat list of extra featurettes, on the director, the special effects, etc. One is a paean to ‘the American Worker,’ which would feel better if there were enough ‘American Jobs’ of this kind to go around.
+Lionsgate provides a fat list of extra featurettes on the director, the special effects, etc. One is a paean to ‘the American Worker,’ which would feel better if America weren’t eliminating ‘American Jobs’ faster than ever.
 A series of Beyond the Horizon interview pieces with the main actors allow them to discuss their relationships on the set and their interaction with the real people they portray.